enzolutions/generator-marionette-drupal/README.md

 ##ToDo

+- Update view command to enable select template for templates available
-- [] Update documentation for action, region and form sub generators
+- Update documentation for action, region and form sub generators
-- [] Update documentation about list of commands implemented in grunt
+- Update documentation about list of commands implemented in grunt
-- [] Create RoadMap
+- Create RoadMap
-- [] Update Forms project to enable image fields
+- Update Forms project to enable image fields
-- [] Link form to Drupal POST actions and test the results
+- Link form to Drupal POST actions and test the results
-- [] Create Layout Scaffolding command
+- Create Layout Scaffolding command